stejackson94/static-site/personal-site/README.md

 The next section of the action called terraform_apply_and_plan checks this prior set variable and if its true then it rusn this block as it means additional infra is needed, if it doesnt then it skips it.

 The next section called push_website_code_to_s3 pushes the web-code up to my s3 bucket no matter whether the previous section ran or not, but will only do it after it has checked whether it needs to apply IaC.

+The next section will invalidate the cache on the cloudfront distribution as opposed to waiting for it to expire i would like the update to be instant.